Foaly/Foaly.github.io/_posts/2017-08-27-building-a-dj-booth.md

 During the third day we got a lot of help from a few different people.
 Together we put in the door, some windows on the side and started to put on boards to cover the front.
 We also put in a big hatch in the front, so the booth could be opened and closed, since it was only playing during the night.
+In the middle of the dance floor we planted a (dead) tree, which needed 8 people to carry it from the forest.

 ![The postes on the inside][sheets_inside]